 DAY 1: PISCACUCHO TO WAYLLABAMBA (15 KM)

-After breakfast we will travel to the starting location of the trail, known as kilometer 82.
+Firstly, After breakfast, we will travel to the starting location of the trail, known as kilometer 82.
 This first day is relatively easy going and smooth as we move along visiting ruins such as the city of Llactapata.
-This ruin, constructed at the foot of a mountain, was a very important center that had administrative, economic, and religious functions.
-We will also visit Willkarakay, a military post located above the site of Patallacta.
+Likewise, This ruin, constructed at the foot of a mountain, was a very important center that had administrative, economic, and religious functions.
+Similarly, We will also visit Willkarakay, a military post located above the site of Patallacta.

-After visiting these two sites we will enter the valley of Wayllabamba, walking along the banks of the Cusichaca (“happy bridge”) River, also observing the Inca terraces that belong to the previous archaelogical sites.
-Continuing our gradual walk upward we will arrive to our first campsite in Wayllabamba.
+After visiting these two sites we will enter the valley of Wayllabamba, walking along the banks of the Cusichaca (“happy bridge”) River, also observing the Inca terraces that belong to the previous archaeological sites.
+So, Continuing our gradual walk upward we will arrive to our first campsite in Wayllabamba.